Cars · Resale guide

 Physical Preparation

-Top Up Fluids: Ensure engine oil, coolant, brake fluid, and wiper fluid levels are correct.
-A well-maintained engine bay gives a good impression.
+Top Up Fluids: Ensure engine oil, coolant, brake fluid, and wiper fluid levels are topped up.
+A quick glance under the hood showing proper fluid levels indicates a well-maintained vehicle.

 Final Verdict — Should You Buy or Sell in 2026?